JSB2010/JSB2010.github.io/README.md

    - Build command: `npm run build`
    - Build output directory: `out`
    - Node.js version: 20.x or later
-   - Environment variables: Add your Firebase configuration variables
+   - Environment variables: Add your Firebase configuration variables from `.env.local` to Cloudflare Pages environment variables:
+     - Go to your Cloudflare Pages project
+     - Navigate to Settings > Environment variables
+     - Add each variable from `.env.local` as a production environment variable
+     - Make sure to add all the `NEXT_PUBLIC_FIREBASE_*` variables

 Alternatively, you can deploy to any platform that supports static sites, such as GitHub Pages, Netlify, or Vercel.